ninjeanne/datastorm/ETL/README.md

 * Raw data contains weather data for the whole world
   * We need to filter the data for Canada
 * Raw data is zipped and has to be downloaded from a website
-  * Now accessible and crawlable in S3
+  * Make it accessible, e.g. with S3
 * Raw data contains measurements that don't fulfill our quality standards (QFLAG)
   * Filter data that has a quality issue
 * Raw data is partitioned into stations and is sorted by year and month